s3gw-tech/s3gw/docs/developing.md

 ## Building a s3gw-ui application image

-This documentation will guide you through the several steps to build a `s3gw-ui` application image.
+This documentation guides you through the several steps to build a `s3gw-ui` application image.
 With `s3gw-ui` image, we are referring at a generic term indicating an image containing an application used to provide a UI related with the `s3gw` project.

 ### Conventions

-The `s3gw-ui` application is associated with a `Dockerfile` and adheres to some
+The `s3gw-ui` application is associated with a `Dockerfile` and adheres to the following conventions:
-conventions:

 - Dockerfile build context must be placed inside a directory placed alongside to the `s3gw-ui` project.